MTech-cmd/Omni-lang/README.md

 ### Full-stack
 Similar to back and front end but for full-stack frameworks.

-### Local
-This category refers to offline apps that don't need a server.
-These are fullstack apps and they must work on either Windows, LinuxGNU, macOS, iOS or Android,

-### Docker
+### DevOps
 The point of this category is that some of these projects must be able to be dockerized.\
-This is more targeted towards DevOps.
+This is more targeted towards DevOps.\
+This is also a list of all the hosting solutions that need to be used

 ### 2D Gaming
 With this category I will try to explore different gaming frameworks and engines.